 But I called it a biosphere and somehow that was misunderstood as a big round ball which had nothing to do with that.
 So the whole thing was rubbish.

 But of course, it was a serious proposal to look for this infrared radiation, and that was done about twenty years later.
 The original plan was proposed in 1960 I think and around 1980 we had a little satellite telescope in the sky, called the IRAS (the infrared astronomy telescope) which did the first sky survey looking for heat radiation.

-And of course, the joke is that we found the sky crawling with these objects.
-There are millions of these objects in the sky, and the problem is they’re all natural because what they are is very young stars which condensed out of dust clouds, so they still have the dust around them.
-So instead of shining with visible light, what you see is, in fact, heat radiation from the dust.
+Of course, the joke is that we found the sky crawling with these objects.
+There are millions of these objects in the sky, and the problem is they’re all natural because what they are is very young stars condensed out of dust clouds, so they still have the dust around them.
+Instead of shining with visible light, what you see is, in fact, heat radiation from the dust.
 So the search for aliens was not a success.

 But we’re still equally looking for that anomaly.
 I’m not sure if you’ve heard of Tabby’s star.